-A major element of the project will be the creation of illustrated nutrition booklets in three Maya languages, focusing on the importance of good nutrition during a child’s first 1,000 days of life.
-Education about accessible, affordable and nutritious food will be presented in a culturally appropriate manner.
-The booklets will also include information on how to prevent and identify malnutrition and include nutritious recipes that promote healthy eating.
+A major component of the first phase of the project was the creation of illustrated booklets, in three Maya languages, focusing on the importance of good nutrition during a child’s first 1,000 days of life (see below).
+The materials provide education about accessible, affordable and nutritious food in a culturally appropriate manner, information on how to prevent and identify malnutrition, and nutritious recipes that promote healthy eating.

 The new initiative will run from July 2020 – June 2023.

 - Training 250 healthcare workers to provide better preventative education during home visits and being able to respond to children with malnutrition.

 - Making 15,000 home visits to deliver brochures and provide individualized nutrition counseling.

 - Creating radio spots to transmit the importance of adequate nutrition for children in the three local Maya languages — Tz’utujil, Kaqchikel and K’iche — aimed at reaching 100,000 listeners.

 - Holding 54 cooking classes for mothers and caregivers of children with acute malnutrition, providing them with practical education and helping them to formulate individual nutrition plans.

 - Distributing Super Atol to children with malnutrition monthly for six months and creating a database to monitor their weight and height.

 - Planting a family garden for families with children identified by SESAN with acute malnutrition.

 - Initiating the pilot project Comienzo Saludable (Healthy Start) in Santiago Atitlán, which will include 36 clubs (12 each year) for pregnant women, as well as Child Health Days in Cerro de Oro, San Antonio Chacayá and at the Metzabal finca (farm).